Regular procedure

 Appeal before the Regional Court

-In the regular asylum procedure, an asylum seeker whose application for asylum is rejected on the merits within the framework of the regular asylum procedure has one week to lodge an appeal before the Regional Court (Rechtbank).[45]
-In the extended asylum procedure, an appeal after a rejection of the asylum claim has to be – depending on the grounds for rejection – lodged within 1 or 4 week(s).
-Claims rejected as manifestly unfounded, dismissed as inadmissible, or rejected following implicit withdrawal or abandonment have to be lodged within one week.
+In the Regular Procedure, an asylum seeker whose application for asylum is rejected on the merits within the framework of the Regular Procedure has one week to lodge an appeal before the Regional Court (Rechtbank).[68]
+In the Extended Procedure, an appeal after a rejection of the asylum claim has to be – depending on the grounds for rejection – lodged within 1 or 4 week(s).
+Appeal against applications rejected as manifestly unfounded, dismissed as inadmissible, or rejected following implicit withdrawal or abandonment have to be lodged within one week.

 1. The applicant has raised issues unrelated to international protection;